WillFlame14/rs-docs/docs/basics/chop.md

 ## Managing the chop

-- Partner should always either have a safe action or a safe chop (i.e. not playable or critical).
+- Your partner should always either have a safe action or a safe chop (i.e. not playable or critical).
-- If partner's chop is important, a clue should be given to save it!
+- If your partner's chop is important, a clue should be given to save it!

 <figure>
     <img src={useBaseUrl('/img/managing-chop.png')} alt="Alice's hand is g5, p2, b3, g2, b3." width="50%"/>